fbpx

 You should also speak to your landlord.

-If your rental contract already permits subletting, and outlines all the terms, then no changes may be necessary.
+If your tenancy agreement already permits subletting, and outlines all the terms, then no changes may be necessary.

-But a new contract is needed if it doesn’t (or you’re amending the terms).
+But a new contract (or amended terms) is needed if it doesn’t.

-Disobeying a contract is obviously problematic behaviour.
+Disobeying a contract is problematic behaviour.
 Landlords can evict tenants who do this.

 Am I allowed to sublet?